 Where can I, the aspiring musician, send in CDs for review?

-Please mail press materials and the CD to Chad Radford, music editor, Creative Loafing, 115 Martin Luther King Jr., Dr. SW Suite 415 Atlanta, GA 30303
+Please mail press materials and the CD to Music Editor, Creative Loafing, 115 Martin Luther King Jr., Dr. SW Suite 415 Atlanta, GA 30303

 We encourage reasoned debate and discussion, fresh information, nattering idiocy and yowls of despair from commenters on CL blogs, stories, locations, and events.
 But we can’t vouch for the accuracy or tastefulness of comments.
 We reserve the right to delete comments that are libelous, defamatory, in violation of copyright law, inappropriate or harmful.
 We also reserve the right to ban individuals who are repeat offenders of such comments.